Blue-Beaker/mte_patches/README.md

 Stops receiving new item entities on client when player is dead.
 Item entities doesn't remove correctly on client-side when player is dead, so they can get more and more over time, causing huge lags.
 #### Falling block dupe glitch
 (Disabled by default) Stops vanilla falling block duplication with end portal, by blocking falling block entities from being teleported by the portal.

-### Connection Timeout
-Add a timeout when it's retrieving info for some mods, prevent it from freezing the loading progress forever on a lossy internet connection.
-Supported mods:
-- Biomes o' Plenty
-- Industrial Foregoing

-### Render Culling
-Skips rendering of certain complex things of some tileentities, when:
-- It's far away from the player (distance configurable)
-- It's rendering shadows for shaders.

-Including:
-- Buildcraft(Items, Fluid, Energy in pipes)
-- Forestry(Fluid in machines)
-- Thermal Dynamics(Items/Fluid in ducts)
-- Project Red(Items in pipes)
-- Any custom TileEntity with a special renderer

-Culled TileEntity types can be configured separately for far and shadow.